hozefa26/HIPlaces/README.md

 ## Usage

+### Example
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the HIPlacesExample project, clone the repo, and run `pod install` from the HIPlaces directory first.
+Don't forget to replace the "YOUR_KEY_HERE" string in HIPlaceAutocompleteViewController.m & HIPlaceDetailsTableViewController.m with your Google API key.
+If you don't have one then obtain one from the [Google Developers Console][4].

+### API

 ## Requirements

+You need a valid Google API key which you can obtain from the [Google Developers Console][4].
+Once you have a key, replace the "YOUR_KEY_HERE" string in HIPlaceAutocompleteViewController.m & HIPlaceDetailsTableViewController.m with your Google API key.

 ## Installation